-Regarding the replacement of TVs, the most important driver in nearly all countries seems to be a desire to trade up in size, followed by wanting to own a flat panel TV with improved picture quality (Osmani et al. 2013).
-Price related factors are also important in TV replacement decisions.
-The existing TV being outdated or broken seems also a strong driver for TV replacement, but not one of the top reasons.
-However, the availability of new advanced features such as internet connectivity and video streaming services in general seems to consumers a nice feature to have but not a principle reason to upgrade a TV.
-When the replaced TV is still functioning users normally bring it to another room or sell it for second use.
+459 Regarding the replacement of TVs, the most critical driver in nearly all countries seems to be a desire to trade up in size, followed by wanting to own a flat panel TV with improved picture 460 461 quality (Osmani et al. 2013).
+Price related factors are also important in TV replacement 462 decisions.
+The existing TV being outdated or broken seems also a strong driver for TV 463 replacement, but not one of the top reasons.
+New advanced features such as LED backlights, 3D and internet connectivity, seem however only to a minor extent be important to buy a new 464 465 TV just because these features become available.
+Regarding internet connectivity, most consumers view it as a nice feature to have, but not as a principle reason to upgrade a TV.
+For 466 467 3D, the lack of broadly available content is making this feature not a main reason to upgrade the TV in the first place.